Dipole Moment Application in Chemistry

-Application of dipole moment use for calculation of ionic character of covalent bonds, bond angle, electric polarization, and polarity of bond in the molecule.
+Dipole moment application in chemistry, used for calculation of ionic character of covalent bonds, bond angle, electric polarization, and polarity of bond in the molecule.
 For example, the homonuclear non-polar diatomic molecules like molecular hydrogen, oxygen, and nitrogen define zero dipole moment but for carbon monoxide, water, methane, ammonia, we use group moment to calculate the net dipole moment and polarity of the molecule in chemistry.

 Ionic Character of Molecules